 In 1779, John “Mad Jack” Fuller, at the age of 22, was captain of a light infantry company in the Sussex Militia.
 A regiment of the Sussex Militia had been quartered in Brighton, but their duties were in light and so, the officers could frequently be ,”seen at most hours of the day on the Steine, strolling beside the lady visitors, while the ranks entertained their maids in some less fashionable spot”.
-(Brighton, Margaret Barton & Osbert Sitwell, 1935 pp 82 -84)
+(Margaret Barton & Osbert Sitwell, Brighton, 1935, pp. 82 -84)

-The menace of a potential French invasion intensified between 1793 -1815 during the revolutionary and Napoleonic Wars, interrupted for a brief 14 months by the Treaty of Amiens
+The menace of a potential French invasion intensified between 1793 -1815 during the Revolutionary and Napoleonic Wars, interrupted for a brief fourteen months by the Treaty of Amiens (1802 – 1803).

 On 1 May 1794, a meeting of prominent people was held in Lewes and it was resolved that volunteer infantry and cavalry troops were to be raised for the defence of the county of Sussex.
 By the end of 1795, nine troops of Sussex Gentlemen and Yeomanry Cavalry were raised, followed by an additional four in 1798.

 Jack Fuller raised the Brightling Troop, detached at Rose Hill, on 27 June 1798.
 It, like many others, was disbanded in 1802 with the signing of the Treaty of Amiens.
 Fuller's cousin John Trayton Fuller, referred to by Burney as, ”a heavy Sussex Headed young man”, raised a troop at home in East Grinstead and one at Eastbourne.

 Of the volunteer corps, the Gentlemen and Yeomanry Cavalry was the most prestigious and attracted “well off” and aristocratic members.
 It was thought that gentlemen of high local standing would work better together and have an easier time imposing discipline on their men.